audiopixel/pixelmixer/README.md

 ```

 Each instance of a loaded shader has independent uniforms setup for easy control.
-Global values are also provided to all shaders that are ready to be populated with audio or any sort of data feed you provide.
-Easily enhance any loaded shaders to respond to the incoming values, and/or setup UI layers to control and change them directly.
+Global values are also provided to all shaders that are ready to be populated with audio or any sort of data feed.
+Easily enhance loaded shaders to respond to the incoming parameters, and / or setup UI layers to control and change values directly.

 ---